coeymusa/utility/README.md

 The statistics currently possible to compute are:

-• Total number of integers,
+â€¢ Total number of integers,
-• Mean value of all integers (to three decimal places),
-• Highest number of integers in a single line,
-• Most common integer.
+â€¢ Mean value of all integers (to three decimal places), â€¢ Highest number of integers in a single line, â€¢ Most common integer.

 To run:

-1.In command line in location of JAR file: java -cp utility-0.0.1-SNAPSHOT.jar com.corey.interview.utility.CSVTool *paramters*
+1.In command line in location of JAR file: java -jar utility-0.0.1-SNAPSHOT.jar *pathToCSV* *command*

 For help using utility run:
-java -cp utility-0.0.1-SNAPSHOT.jar com.corey.interview.utility.CSVTool help
+java -jar utility-0.0.1-SNAPSHOT.jar help

-To run all statisic methods on a CSV file: java -cp utility-0.0.1-SNAPSHOT.jar com.corey.interview.utility.CSVTool *pathToCSV* all
+To run all statisic methods on a CSV file: java -jar utility-0.0.1-SNAPSHOT.jar *pathToCSV* all

 Eclipse:
 Import maven project and run CVSTool with runtime arguments of *pathToCSV* *command*